alexa-samples/skill-sample-nodejs-test-automation/labs/lab01.md

 ### **1.3.)
 Deploy the skill**

 Now that you got a basic idea of what this skill will look like you can deploy it to your Amazon developer account with one single command.
-Run this below from within the root folder of this repo on your local drive.
+Run the below from within the root folder of this repo on your local drive.

 ```bash
 $ ask deploy